Linh-ngo-ad-adas/leetcode/README.md

 # leetcode
-This folder contains code solving problems found in Leetcode.com Each folder shall contain one different leetcode problem The first number at the beginning of a folder contains the reference number of the leetcode problem
+This folder contains code solving problems found in Leetcode.com.

+Each folder shall contains one different leetcode problem.

+The first number at the beginning of a folder contains the reference number of the leetcode problem.